PaskLab/cardano-docker/README.md

 #### !!!
 Important !!!!
 We rename them to `byron-genesis.json`, `shelley-genesis.json`, `topology.json` and `config.json` to avoid breaking the script every time they change the name..!
 Don't forget to update the reference to the `*-genesis.json` file in your `config.json`.

+#### Configuration files permissions

+Your user living inside your container need to have access to your configuration file.
+Add public read permission to all your files under `/config`:

+    chmod 644 config/*

+#### Port configuration

 Now, if you wish to use the `start-relay.sh` script provided in my repository, add a `port.txt` file under your `/config` folder.
 Your file should contain only one line representing the **PORT** used by your node.